awsdocs/aws-support-user-guide/doc_source/get-started-with-aws-trusted-advisor.md

 1. You can do the following on the **Trusted Advisor Dashboard** page:
    + To refresh all checks in your account, choose the refresh icon in the upper\-right corner\.
-   + To create a \.xls file that includes all check results, choose the download icon in the upper\-right corner\.
+   + To create an \.xls file that includes all check results, choose the download icon in the upper\-right corner\.
    + To learn more about Trusted Advisor, choose the help pane icon in the upper\-right corner\.
    + Under **Recent Changes**, choose a check name to view the latest results for that check\.
    + Under **What's New**, choose a link for AWS blogs and resources to learn more about Trusted Advisor updates\.